risevest/octonet/README.md

 octonet is a library that provides utility functions for building microservices such as:

-- Interservice communication (via REST)
+- Interservice communication (via REST or gRPC)
 - Subscribing to events from RabbitMQ queues and NATS servers.
 - Logging
 - Distributed Tracing